Lukas-LLS/TicTacToe/README.md

 This is a implementation of TicTacToe written in Java using the JavaFX library.

-There are 3 possible difficulties:
+There are three possible difficulties:

 - Easy
 - Medium